How should you decide your hotel's comp set?

 Firstly, we suggest looking at the type of accommodation, paying attention to what the hotel offers and if a stay at your hotel would be a similar experience for the guest.
 Is it similar in terms of size?
 Quality of service?
 Star rating?
 As well as this, compare your facilities; is your property primarily leisure, business, or both and what are they offering?

 Another important factor when it comes to identifying your competitors and looking into your competitor analysis is your online reputation.
-Your online reputation metrics are key on platforms such as OTAs and MSEs in terms of decision making by travellers.
+Your online reputation metrics are key on platforms such as OTAs and MSEs in terms of decision-making by travelers.
 So, by reviewing your online reputation compared to your competitors you will be able to make more informed decisions.

 Understanding your guests

 Your hotel might cater to different types of guests throughout the week, therefore we recommend thinking about your weekend compared to your weekday guests.
-On weekdays, if you find you have more corporate guests, compare yourself to hotels who usually have a lot of corporate guests, and then similarly, at the weekend if you have more leisure guests, focus on hotels who have more leisure guests.
+On weekdays, if you find you have more corporate guests, compare yourself to hotels that usually have a lot of corporate guests, and then similarly, at the weekend if you have more leisure guests, focus on hotels that have more leisure guests.

-Another thing to take into consideration is to what extent Covid-19 has affected your compset.
+Another thing to take into consideration is to what extent Covid-19 has affected your comp set.
 We asked Berengere her thoughts on how Covid-19 might affect your comp-set lists and what decisions to make as a result.
-She explained that not only may your usual competitors be closed, but travellers might now have different criteria when booking hotels, and may be looking for different experiences, so you might be seeing different customer profiles.
-For example, customers who haven't travelled for nearly a year might be concerned now more than ever about quality over quantity, and therefore might be looking for more and spending more.
-As well as this, you can ask yourself if your hotel, who once attracted mostly business travellers, now is attracting more domestic leisure travellers and what this means when creating your competitive set analysis.
+She explained that not only may your usual competitors be closed, but travelers might now have different criteria when booking hotels, and may be looking for different experiences, so you might be seeing different customer profiles.
+For example, customers who haven't traveled for nearly a year might be concerned now more than ever about quality over quantity, and therefore might be looking for more and spending more.
+As well as this, you can ask yourself if your hotel, who once attracted mostly business travelers, now is attracting more domestic leisure travelers and what this means when creating your competitive set analysis.

 The same can be said for seasons.
-While in the summer season you may find you have lots of leisure travellers, it may be the case in the winter season your hotel is used more for business travel.
-With this in mind you can split your comp-set based on different seasons.
+While in the summer season you may find you have lots of leisure travelers, it may be the case that in the winter season your hotel is used more for business travel.
+With this in mind, you can split your comp-set based on different seasons.